Henry A. Hunt: Early life

 Henry A. Hunt was born on October 10, 1866, to parents Henry Alexander Hunt, Sr. and Mariah Hunt.
 He was born on "Hunt Hill", by the small town of Sparta, in Hancock County, Georgia, part of the Black Belt.
-Hunt was the youngest of eight mixed-race children, four boys and four girls, born to an African-American mother, Mariah Hunt.
+Hunt was the youngest of eight children, four boys and four girls, born to an African-American mother, Mariah Hunt.
 The Hunts lived in a weather-beaten house on their small farm and the children grew up working on the farm.
 Despite his African-American roots, Hunt's appearance led people to assume he was from purely Caucasian descent.
-After Henry Hunt's death, W. E. B. Du Bois, a personal friend of his, publicly spoke of Henry's Caucasian appearance and reflected on the questions Hunt received about why he did not choose to hide his mixed-race background.
+After Hunt's death, W. E. B. Du Bois, a personal friend of his, publicly spoke of Hunt's Caucasian appearance and reflected on the questions Hunt received about why he did not choose to hide his mixed-race background.

 Education

 He attended school at Sparta for his early education.
 In 1882, at the age of 16, he started at Atlanta University, one of the historically black colleges created after the American Civil War.
 While attending Atlanta University, Hunt met Florence Johnson, the woman he would eventually marry in 1893.
-E. A. Johnson, Florence's brother, was the former Assemblyman of New York.
+Edward A. Johnson, Florence's brother, was the former Assemblyman of New York.

 Throughout his time as a college student, including vacations from school, Hunt worked as a carpenter to earn money.
 Hunt graduated from Atlanta University with a Bachelors of Arts degree and completion of coursework in the Industrial Department in 1890.

 Career

 Early career

 Hunt worked for the education of black students for his entire career.
 After graduating, he had a job offer in Africa, but he turned this down to be the principal at Charlotte Grade School in Charlotte, North Carolina.
-Henry Hunt stayed at this position for less than a year, leaving the Charlotte Grade School in 1891 for the position of Superintendent of the Industrial Department at Biddle University (now Johnson C. Smith University).
+He stayed at this position for less than a year, leaving the Charlotte Grade School in 1891 for the position of Superintendent of the Industrial Department at Biddle University (now Johnson C. Smith University).
 In the year 1900, Hunt established an annual African-American farmer's conference including the counties surrounding Charlotte, North Carolina.
-Henry Hunt continued to work for Biddle University for the rest of the thirteen and a half years the Hunts were in Charlotte, North Carolina.
+Hunt continued to work for Biddle University for the rest of the thirteen and a half years the Hunts were in Charlotte, North Carolina.
 By the time he left Biddle University, he had also been appointed as Superintendent of Boarding.

-Fort Valley Career
+Fort Valley career

 He was then the principal of Fort Valley High and Industrial School, Fort Valley, Georgia.